CNuge/go-fasta/README.md

 ```

 ### `-a` Alphabetize Fasta
-Pass this flag name in conjunction with a -f flag.
-Sequences in the -f specified file will be sorted alphabetically by sequence name.
+Pass this flag in conjunction with an `-f` flag.
+Sequences in the file specified by the `-f` flag will be sorted alphabetically by sequence name.

 ```
 go-fasta -f ./example_data/example1-unsorted.fasta -a
 ```

 ### `-split` Split Fasta
-Pass this flag name in conjunction with a -f flag.
+Pass this flag name in conjunction with an `-f` flag.
-The Sequences in the -f specified file will be split into a set of fasta files, one for each sequence in the file.
+The Sequences in the file specified by the `-f` flag will be split into a set of fasta files, one for each sequence in the file.

 ```
 go-fasta -f ./example_data/example1.fasta -split